gitlabhq/gitlabhq/doc/workflow/git_lfs.md

 GitLab already supports [managing large files with git annex](http://doc.gitlab.com/ee/workflow/git_annex.html) (EE only), however in certain environments it is not always convenient to use different commands to differentiate between the large files and regular ones.

-Git LFS makes this simpler for the end user by removing the requirement to learn new commands
+Git LFS makes this simpler for the end user by removing the requirement to learn new commands.
 <!-- more -->

 ## How it works